Iceland now feels like the coronavirus never happened - Local News 8

 This can be an unsettling experience.
 It involves being ushered into a cubicle where two people dressed in full medical protective gear use long plastic sticks to prod much deeper than you might expect to take a sample.

-From July 1, when Iceland opens up to countries beyond the European Union’s Schengen Zone, visitors will have to pay $114 for this process.
+From July 1, when Iceland opens up to countries beyond Europe’s Schengen Zone, visitors will have to pay $114 for this process.

 Results come by text message several hours later.
 If positive, visitors must enter quarantine for 14 days regardless of any plans they might have for their visit.
 There’s also the option of forgoing the test and going straight to quarantine.